 When people say we’re worried about there being more Muslims and more ISIS recruits — they are fleeing from the same people!
 We all have basic human rights — to live in peace, to be safe, to have an education.
 People should just put themselves in other people’s shoes.
 Close your eyes and imagine that in New York a bomb would explode, what would you do?
 You would pack your stuff and leave.
-I think people don’t have compassion for people, and think about how it would be if you were fleeing a war.
-Little children and families are risking their lives every day, but they are not scared of because they have lost so much already.
+I think people don’t have compassion for people and think about how it would be if you were fleeing a war.
+Little children and families are risking their lives every day, but they are not scared of it because they have lost so much already.

 You said that your background affected your desire to work with refugees, can you elaborate?
 What was it like growing up with two different cultures for you?

 I really enjoyed growing up in two cultures and learning from both of them.
-My family also spent a lot of time in Africa and it really helped me understand that there is different lifestyle in other countries — there was a big contrast between Guinea and Switzerland.
+My family also spent a lot of time in Africa and it really helped me understand that there is a different lifestyle in other countries — there was a big contrast between Guinea and Switzerland.
 My mom bestowed a lot of African traditions on me and my father had also spent a lot of time there.
 It helped me appreciate certain things that aren’t a given there, such as not having electricity 24 hours a day.
 It’s easy to take those kinds of things for granted.
-In Switzerland you make one phone call and everything is handled, and that’s not always certain in other places in the world.
+In Switzerland, you make one phone call and everything is handled, and that’s not always certain in other places in the world.
 I appreciate getting my education there but I am happy that I was also exposed to another culture alongside living in Switzerland.

 How often did you travel to Africa?